ARGENTINA WELCOMES YOU AGAIN! BORDERS REOPENED

 We recommend these two hospitals:

-In Mendoza, you should stay three nights so you have at least two full days to explore wineries, mountains, enjoy an adventure sport and relax in the wine and foodie destination of Argentina.
+In Mendoza you should stay three nights so you have at least two full days to explore wineries, mountains, enjoy an adventure sport and relax in the wine foodie destination of Argentina.

 There are banks and ATMs throughout downtown Mendoza.
 Keep in mind that ATMs often have withdrawal limits, and they may charge high withdrawal fees (in addition to any international fees your bank charges).

-The foundation Nuestros Cimientos is a team of 32 professionals specialized in the family.
-Family counselors, psychologists, psychiatrists, psychopedagogues, nutritionists, social workers, lawyer,s and teachers whose mission is to care for, guide and strengthen families.
-They work betting everything on families since they firmly believe that in this way they can prevent, treat and solve all social problems sooner, better and at a lower cost.
+The foundation Nuestros Cimientos is a team of 32 professionals specialized in family.
+Family counselors, psychologists, psychiatrists, psycho pedagogues, nutritionist, social worker, lawyer and teachers; whose mission is to care for, guide and strengthen families.
+They work betting everything on families, since they firmly believe that from these they can prevent, treat and solve all social problems sooner, better and at a lower cost.

 Let's keep together & connected through our social media channels: